explosion/prodigy-openai-recipes/README.md

 ### Curious about the prompt?

 If you're curious to see what we send to OpenAI and what we get back, you can run the recipe with the `-v` verbose flag.
 This will print the prompt and the response in the terminal as traffic is received.
+(Note that because the requests to the API are batched, you might have to scroll back a bit to find the current prompt.)

 ```
 ╭────────────────────────────────── Prompt to OpenAI ─────────────────────────────╮